IlyaSchneider10/GRN_Tcell_Exh/README.md

 # GRN_Tcell_Exh
-Dynamic modelling of gene regulatory networks describing CD8+ T-cell exhaustion
+Bachelor Thesis project 2022: Dynamic modelling of gene regulatory networks describing CD8+ T-cell exhaustion

 **Files description**
 - *Scenic.txt* is the pipeline that was used to iterate 50 *pySCENIC* runs in bash.